 Jocelin is a member of the viola faculty at The Juilliard School's Music Advancement Program.

 As an artist-educator, Jocelin is committed to inspiring musical excellence through private instruction and mentorship.
 She also teaches piano at The Nightingale-Bamford School to students of all ages and levels.
 Jocelin encourages the exploration of musical study through creative curiosity and imagination.
 As a founding member of the teaching ensemble Milestone Trio, Jocelin co-designed interactive concerts and classroom workshops for schools throughout Manhattan.
 The ensemble's curriculum emphasizes active listening through storytelling and musical interpretation of diverse repertoire.
 Previous teaching positions include Saint David's School and Harmony Program.

-A recent graduate of The Juilliard School, Jocelin was awarded the William Schuman Prize for Outstanding Achievement and Leadership in Music.
-Jocelin received a Bachelor of Music degree, studying with Ms. Heidi Castleman and Mr. Misha Amory, and a Master of Music, studying with Mr. Robert Vernon and Ms. Heidi Castleman.
+A graduate of The Juilliard School (BM, MM), Jocelin was awarded the William Schuman Prize for Outstanding Achievement and Leadership in Music.
+Jocelin is grateful to many teachers and mentors during her formative years of study.
+Her primary instructors were Heidi Castleman, Robert Vernon, Misha Amory, and Ingrid Hutman.